 - Add chopped tomatoes, sprinkle salt over, cover and cook on low heat until they are soft and mushy.

-- Keeping the heat on low, add turmeric powder, red chilli powder, cumin powder, and coriander powder.
-Combine them well.
+- Keeping the heat on low, add turmeric powder, red chilli powder, cumin powder, and coriander powder and sauté.

-- Cook the tomatoes and powdered spices for a minute or until the masala comes together to release the aroma.
+- Cook the tomatoes and powdered spices for a minute or until the masala comes together.
 Add about 2-3 tablespoons of water and mix.

-- Add the fried bhindi and combine.
-Cover and cook bhindi on low-medium heat for 3-4 minutes.
+- Add sautéed bhindi and combine.
+Cover and cook on low-medium heat for 3-4 minutes.

 - Taste for salt and adjust if necessary.